 Please click here to enlarge the image.

-When Mr Charnley uses a cemented hip it is a standard hip replacement called the CPT (Collarless Polished Tapered) which was designed by Professor Ling and has been available for almost twenty years.
+When Mr Charnley uses a cemented hip it is a standard hip replacement called the CPT (Collarless Polished Tapered) which was designed by Professor Ling and has been available for over twenty years.

 The results of this hip replacement are equal to, if not perhaps slightly better, than many other standard designs.
 Research at the Avon Orthopaedic Centre in Bristol, by Mr Gordon Bannister, Secretary of the European Hip Society, has revealed very good results with this hip prosthesis and excellent results are also reported in the Danish Hip Registry.

 The average life span of all hip designs is about a decade.

 As with any operation there are acknowledged risks.
 Most patients are worried about their anaesthetic but modern day anaesthesia is extremely successful with rarely patients not waking up after their anaesthetic, (perhaps a 1 in a million risk).
 Patients in their 8th decade do have more pre-existing medical problems than younger patients and have thus a raised risk of non orthopaedic post operative medical problems and need to be in good health to consider hip replacement.